resoluteworks/invirt/docs/docs/api/invirt-core/uri-extensions.md

 ### toggleQueryValue
-Returns a new `Uri` based on this Uri and:
+Returns a new `Uri` and:
  * Adds a query parameter with the specified `name` and `value` when one isn't already present
  * Removes the query parameter with the specified `name` and `value` when present

+All other query params are left unchanged.

 <Tabs>
   <TabItem value="example" label="Example" default>